chameleonhead/stratrack/libs/mql-interpreter/README.md

 JavaScript semantics to honor operator precedence and properly handle prefix vs postfix forms like `--a` and `a--`.

+The lexer skips `//` single line comments and `/* ... */` blocks entirely so they do not appear in the token stream.
+Identifiers may contain letters, digits and underscores and must not exceed 63 characters; longer identifiers will cause lexing to fail.

 Utility helpers include `ArrayResize()` to change the length of dynamic arrays and a comprehensive set of builtin function stubs.
 Besides `Print`, `OrderSend` and `iMA`, all functions listed at